• Skip to main content

 Instructions

-• Add onion, bell pepper, and celery to the pan drippings and cook for about 5 minutes.
-Add the garlic, Creole seasoning, thyme and tarragon and continue cooking for another 5 minutes.
-Stir frequently.
+• Add the onion, bell pepper, and celery to the pan drippings and cook for about five minutes.

-• Add the chicken and sausage back in, and then add the chicken broth and tomatoes.
+• Add the chicken and sausage back to the pan, and then add the chicken stock and tomatoes.
 Stir well to combine and bring to a boil.

 Notes